 I truly believe SHEIN is worth shopping at since they’re so budget friendly and affordable, and you can actually find good quality pieces if you know what you’re looking for.

 What is SHEIN?

 Before I get into my SHEIN shopping tips, I should probably explain what SHEIN is in case you’re not familiar with the online retailer.
-SHEIN is an online clothing store based out of China for women, kids, and men, with their biggest selection being for women.
+SHEIN.com is an online clothing store based out of China for women, kids, and men, with their biggest selection of items being for women.

-Shopping at SHEIN is great for:
+Shopping at SHEIN is good for:

-- affordable budget friendly fashion
+- affordable budget friendly fashion forward pieces

 Shopping at SHEIN isn’t good for:

 - durable and high quality pieces of clothing, shoes and accessories